 That's easier said than done.

-Trying to find a lawyer who’s actually argued a student loan discharge case before a bankruptcy court is hard.
+Trying to find a lawyer who's stepped into federal court and argued a student loan discharge case is hard.
 Few have actually done it.

-It’s possible for student loan borrowers to discharge both their private student loans and federal student loans in bankruptcy.
+Student loan borrowers can discharge both their private student loans and federal student loans in bankruptcy.